Second Trimester Recap, Must-Haves and Baby Name!

 Some other highlights from the second trimester included:

-1. Checking out my son’s stellar acrobatic skills: Feeling Pistachio kick for the first time was a surreal experience.
+- Checking out my son’s stellar acrobatic skills: Feeling Pistachio kick for the first time was a surreal experience.
 It’s a solid reminder that a human, my human, is growing inside of me.
 How freaking cool is that?!

-4. The dreaming and planning: Every person responds to “the planning process” differently.
+- The dreaming and planning: Every person responds to “the planning process” differently.
 I LOVE IT.
 Yes, the registry process was a little overwhelming and the nursery planning (and spending) was enough to give my husband agita, but visualizing our future family has been a blast.

-5. Sharing the fun: I can’t describe how life-changing it has been to share this experience with my family and friends.
-The emotions, the nostalgia, the support, and the genuine excitement has been more than I could have ever asked for.
+- Sharing the fun: I can’t describe how life-changing it has been to share this experience with my family and friends.
+The emotions, the nostalgia, the support, and the genuine excitement have been more than I could have ever asked for.
 On top of that, I’ve had the opportunity to share this journey with all of you!
 Honestly, it’s unreal.
 I’ve received some of the best tips, advice, motivation, and heartfelt messages from my readers.
 I am blessed to have this platform and these memories to look back on.

-Taking all of that into account, the second trimester was NOT without it’s challenges.
+Taking all of that into account, the second trimester was NOT without its challenges.
 For example:

-1. Being uncomfortable: Yes, watching the belly grow and knowing our little nugget is kicking away in there is mentally and emotionally surreal.
+- Being uncomfortable: Yes, watching the belly grow and knowing our little nugget is kicking away in there is mentally and emotionally surreal.
 However, physically, it’s not the most pleasant experience.
 Not to scare any pre-moms about to enter into their 2nd trimesters, but with the itchy skin, back pain, shaving complications, sleeping issues, sensitive gums, and increasingly difficult bathroom challenges, T-2 was not all rainbows and unicorns.
 TMI?
 Perhaps.
 But this is a pregnancy blog…what do you expect?
 Not to mention, the fine line that exists between ravenous and” post-Thanksgiving full.”

-4. Longing for the “no-no’s”: Please don’t take this the wrong way.
+- Longing for the “no-no’s”: Please don’t take this the wrong way.
 I’m sure some people will regardless, but once the nausea of the first trimester dissipated and specifically as the second trimester started to wind down, I started to genuinely miss my Friday evening glass of “wine-down”, celebratory drinks (like when we FINALLY closed on our house and I had to settle for fake champagne), and the occasional happy hour.
 For the record, my husband has already promised to buy me a bottle of Veuve for my first post-pregnancy drink.
 Judge me if you will.

 Side note: I always worry about sharing some of the difficulties because I don’t want it to be taken the wrong way nor do I want to upset anyone out there who is struggling or has struggled with infertility.
 More often than not, I am overwhelmed with graciousness to have the opportunity to be a mom.
 I’m just trying to keep it real with you because I know I’m not alone in my experience.
-I also know plenty of moms who have had much harder pregnancies that me.
+I also know plenty of moms who have had much harder pregnancies than me.
 I give you a standing O for getting through it.
 Pregnancy, friends, is no joke.

 Now, moving on.
 I’ve had quite a few readers reach out and ask for some tips on navigating through the second trimester.